jacobobryant/platypub-biffweb-theme/docs/01-tutorial/05-channels.md

 [View the code for this section](https://github.com/jacobobryant/eelchat/commit/ee08c1c0f12d8d9ff6f8f606cdf6eb9c40426cd7).

-Now that users can create and join communities, we're ready to let let community admins create and delete channels.
+Now that users can create and join communities, we're ready to let community admins create and delete channels.
 We'll start by adding a "New channel" button.
 But first, let's update `com.eelchat.feat.app/wrap-community` so it adds the current user's roles to the incoming request: